How Vintage Diamonds Were Made? June 15, 2017 – Posted in: Jewelry Blog

-To the untrained eye, two diamonds of similar cuts may look very similar, but the age of the diamond tells us a lot more about how it came to be the shape it is today.
+To the untrained eye, a new and old diamond of similar cuts may look very similar.
+On closer evaluation, however, the age of the diamond tells us a lot more about how it came to be the shape it is today.
 Modern diamond cutting is done almost exclusively with lasers, as the high level of accuracy allows the maximum profit from a rough stone.
 But lasers are a recent phenomenon.
 So how did diamond cutters manage before the advent of such modern techniques?

 This question is particularly relevant when we think about the massive boom in demand for diamonds during the early to mid-20th century.
 The pressure on cutters to keep up with the market’s supply needs was considerable, which drove several innovations in cutting techniques, and the introduction of the motorized circular saw in the early years of the period opened up new possibilities for different cuts which also produced much less wastage.